eurocontrol-asu/open_alaqs/documents/TEST_CASE_STUDY.md

    - BFFM2 gives 20–50% lower NOx for arrivals (actual approach power is far below the 30% AP mode assumption).
    - BFFM2 gives 15–30% higher CO for arrivals (near-idle approach power has high CO EI).

-3. **ADS-B vs ANP comparison** — select *MovementSource*, filter to OID 3 vs OID 11 (both A321neo/PW1133G departures).
-With BFFM2 enabled, OID 11 (ADS-B) will show different NOx and CO compared to OID 3 (standard ANP profile) because the actual power schedule and altitude profile differ from the certification profile.
+3. **ANP profile variant comparison** — select *MovementSource*, filter to OID 3 vs OID 11 (both A321neo/PW1133G departures with different ANP profiles).
+With BFFM2 enabled, OID 11 (JET-SMALL-D-6) will show different NOx and CO compared to OID 3 (JET-SMALL-D-2) because the two profiles have different thrust schedules and altitude distributions.
+This illustrates the sensitivity of BFFM2 results to the choice of departure profile.

+4. **PM10 sub-components** — select *MovementSource*, examine the `pm10_nonvol_kg`, `pm10_sul_kg`, and `pm10_organic_kg` output columns alongside `pm10_kg`.
+For departures, `pm10_kg = pm10_nonvol_kg + pm10_sul_kg + pm10_organic_kg` exactly.
+For arrivals, `pm10_kg` also includes the FOA3 brake-wear contribution (`MTOW × 0.000476 − 8.74` grams per movement), visible as a surplus in `pm10_kg` relative to the sub-component sum.
+Verify that `p1_kg = p2_kg = pm10_kg` for all movements.

-4. **Smooth & Shift** — enable Source Dynamics in the Configuration tab.
+5. **Smooth & Shift** — enable Source Dynamics in the Configuration tab.
 Re-run the Vector Layer visualisation.
 Observe how the taxi emission distribution widens and shifts downwind compared to the raw linestring geometry.

-The log file (accessible via **Review Logs**) records one `BFFM2 dispatch confirmed` line per movement when BFFM2 is active, and WARNING messages if an ADS-B movement's fuel flow estimate exceeds the EEDB takeoff ceiling (which occurs for OID 12 at EHRD).
+The log file (accessible via **Review Logs**) records one `BFFM2 dispatch confirmed` line per movement when BFFM2 is active, and WARNING messages if an ADS-B movement's fuel flow estimate exceeds the EEDB takeoff ceiling.
+No such warnings are expected for this study since all movements use standard ANP profiles.

 ---